lucas00007/lucas00007/README.md

 - 👋 Hi, I’m @lucas00007
 - 👀 I’m interested in ...
-QA, SDET, and Jave development
+QA, SDET, and Java development
 - 🌱 I’m currently learning ...
 QA Testing and Java programing
 - 💞️ I’m looking to collaborate on ... any project
 - 📫 How to reach me ... email (jsl2149380442@gmail.com)